sarahhaedrich/Big-shark/Lab04.md

 In Lab 4, I used batch script files in Notepadd++ to preform the same hydrological analysis as Lab 3.
 To start, I downloaded the DEM files and the NUM files for both [SRTM data](https://doi.org/10.5067/MEaSUREs/SRTM/SRTMGL1.003) and [ASTER data](https://doi.org/10.5067/ASTER/ASTGTM.003) from [EarthData Search](https://earthdata.nasa.gov/).
 The DEM file (Digital Elevation Model) contains elevation data in a raster layer.
 The NUM files contains the source of each data point in the DEM file, also displayed as a raster layer (for example, the orange areas in the SRTM NUM file represents DEM data sourced from ASTER data).

+ For a more detailed account of how I downloaded the data, please see the first paragraph of my [Lab 03 Documentation](Lab03.md)

 The prilimiary steps in the hydrological analysis were to mosaick the two tiles together into one grid, and then reproject the mosaicked grid into the UTM projection.
 I used a batch script to preform these functions.
 I then opened the files in Sage version 6.2 so I could visualize and further analyze the data.

 # Here are the SRTM DEM Files: